Sindurav/CodingInterviews/BNY Mellon Backend Software Developer/README.md

 ## 1. Validate JSON
 -----
 Your job is to determine if an input string is valid JSON.
-An easy resource for understanding JSON is here: htt[://www.json.org/
+An easy resource for understanding JSON is here: http://www.json.org/

 Your requirements:
-  - Determine if the input string i valid JSON.
+  - Determine if the input string is valid JSON.
   - Return "true" if it is valid.
 Return "false" if it is not.

 Example: